IlievskiV/IlievskiV.github.io/_blog/2023-01-18-code-carbon.md

 The first task is less prone to errors as the environment is predictable. **CodeCarbon** is measuring the energy consumption of the
 *CPU*, *GPU* (if available) and the *RAM* memory by taking samples every 15 seconds by default.

-There are a multitude tools to precisely measure the energy consumption of the *CPUs*.
+There are a multitude of tools to precisely measure the energy consumption of the *CPUs*.
 This is an [excelent blog](https://luiscruz.github.io/2021/07/20/measuring-energy.html){:target="_blank"}
 that goes over many of them.
-Currently, **CodeCarbon** is using eiter <a href="https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html" target="_blank" rel="nofollow noopener">Intel Power Gadget</a>
+Currently, **CodeCarbon** is using either <a href="https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html" target="_blank" rel="nofollow noopener">Intel Power Gadget</a>
 or <a href="https://01.org/blogs/2014/running-average-power-limit-%E2%80%93-rapl" target="_blank" rel="nofollow noopener">Intel REPL</a>.
-If none of these energy profilers is available it falls back to handcrafted techniques: using the *CPU* load to estimate the *CPU* Power.
+If none of these energy profilers is available it falls back to handcrafted techniques: using the *CPU* load to estimate the *CPU* power.

 For the *GPUs* it uses the well established <a href="https://github.com/gpuopenanalytics/pynvml" target="_blank" rel="nofollow noopener">PyNvml</a> Python library.
 To track the *RAM* memory energy consumption it uses only handcrafted rules.